Multi-Level Damage-Aware Graph Learning for Resilient UAV Swarm Networks: Approach

 In the proposed MBDA shown in Fig.\ref{mbda}, we design a damage attention matrix $\bm{M}_{da}$ to transform the adjacent matrix, which is defined as

 where $\bm{J}_{N_R,N_D}$ is a $N_R$-by-$N_D$ ones matrix that all elements equal to 1.

 The $k$-th branch then calculates the adjacent matrix of the mDAG as

 where $\bm{A}_{in,r_id_j}^k$ denotes the $k$-hop dilated links between $u_{r_i}$ and $u_{d_j}$, and $\odot$ denote the Hadamard product operator of matrices.
-Since the nodes in $\bm{A}_{in,r_id_j}^k$ can be divided into the remaining-node and destroyed-node sets and no links exist between nodes within the same set, the mDAG is so-called a bipartite graph.
+Since nodes in $\bm{A}_{in,r_id_j}^k$ can be divided into the remaining-node and destroyed-node sets and no links exist between nodes within the same set, the mDAG is so-called a bipartite graph.
 This property splits the relationships between nodes distributed in uneven sub-nets, ensuring that the remaining nodes in the graph do not interact.
 After the damage attention processing, we have the mDAG sequence with $\{\bm{A}_{dag}^1,\bm{A}_{dag}^2,...,\bm{A}_{dag}^K\}$.

-The parallel structure of MBDA module eliminates the need to pre-define a static dilation size $k$, which allows the algorithm to determine the optimal $k^*$ for each damage case.
+The parallel structure of MBDA module allows the algorithm to always determine an optimal $k^*$ for each damage case, adapting to varying scales of swarm $N$ and damage $N_D$.
 While available computational resources constrain the choice of the number of branches $K$, later analysis will demonstrate that the parallel structure significantly reduces both pre-training overhead and storage requirements.